dimitriaatos/prepared/main.typ

   The main obstacle for the task in question is that physical models are designed for synthesizing sounds that incorporate the desired timbral effect, rather than letting their user choose the sound to which the effect will be applied.

   This paper focuses on the effects performed by lightly touching a vibrating string and proposes a model that allows these effects to be applied to arbitrary sounds.
-  Lightly touching a vibrating string is a practice associated with a number of string instrument playing techniques.
+  Lightly touching a vibrating string is a practice associated with a number of timbral string instrument playing techniques.
   Depending on the touching position and the touching agent, a different technique is performed.
-  Flageolet tones (harmonics) are performed by lightly touching a string with a finger on specific fractions of its length.
+  Flageolet tones (or harmonics) are performed by lightly touching a string with a finger on specific fractions of its length.
   The produced sound has a pitch much higher than the original string and a different timbre, comparable to a whistle @kamien_music_2008[p.~13].
   Multiphonics is a technique where single pitch sound sources produce sounds with more than one perceivable pitch.
   They are often performed on wind instruments and, although less popular, can also be performed on plucked strings @torres_multiphonics_2012-1, @torres_multiphonics_2012-2.